 How Do You Choose a Good One

-Choosing the best graphics card for your budget is a difficult job, but that’s just the beginning.
-It makes little difference whether you’re considering an AMD or Nvidia GPU; once you’ve decided on a particular GPU—choosing.
+Choosing the best graphics card for your budget is difficult, but that’s the beginning.
+It makes little difference whether you’re considering an AMD or Nvidia GPU once you’ve decided on a particular GPU—choosing.

 Graphics card memory amount

 For 1080p gaming, choose a card with at least 6GB of RAM, ideally 8GB or more.
-If you play with all of the settings cranked up or install high-resolution texture packs, you’ll need additional RAM.
-More than 8GB is excellent if you’re gaming at extremely high resolutions, such as 4K.
+If you play with all the settings cranked up or install high-resolution texture packs, you’ll need additional RAM.
+More than 8GB is excellent for high-resolution gaming, such as 4K.

 Form factor